X3msnake/revoscan-frame-player/README.md

 # Revoscan Flayer (Frame Player)
 Tool to play the captured images on the cached folders of Revopoint Revostudio 5+

+Revoscan Flayer in action: https://youtu.be/S3iMp--z-Ks Helpers video, use case: https://youtu.be/mUwcQSsyZ44

 ----